tatumio/doc/docs/rpc/evm-blockchains/polygon-rpc-documentation/network-state/eth_blocknumber.md

 In this example, the most recent block number is 1207 (`0x4b7` in hexadecimal notation).

 Please note that while this document provides a comprehensive description of the `eth_blockNumber` Polygon RPC method, other methods may be needed to obtain full transaction details or perform more complex tasks.
-Refer to the [Ethereum JSON-RPC documentation](https://eth.wiki/json-rpc/API) for more information.

 \